Easy Way to Make 360 VR Designs

 To draw a flat plane on a side, you can do the same transformation using guides on the left and right from a user.

-To get a flat widget in any other direction, use guides in the center of view to transforming your smart object.
+To get a flat widget in any other direction, use guides in the centre of view to transforming your smart object.
 And move it the right position later.

 If you want to draw something on the top or the bottom from the user, you should transform it on the full width on the top or the bottom part of the grid.